8 Ways to Get More From Your Garmin Data With Companion Apps

 But none of these tell you what to do.
 If your body battery is at 35 and you have a tempo run scheduled, should you skip it entirely, convert it to easy running, or push through because the metric is not perfectly calibrated to your physiology?
 If your training status says "Unproductive," is that because you need more intensity, more volume, more rest, or just more time for adaptations to show up?

-What this costs you: Athletes either follow the metrics too rigidly (skipping beneficial workouts because a number is low) or ignore them entirely (pushing through when they genuinely need rest).
+Why it matters: Athletes either follow the metrics too rigidly (skipping beneficial workouts because a number is low) or ignore them entirely (pushing through when they genuinely need rest).
 Both approaches leave performance on the table.

-What fills the gap: Tools with coaching capabilities translate recovery metrics into specific recommendations.
+Where companion apps help: Tools with coaching capabilities translate recovery metrics into specific recommendations.
 Rather than just showing you a body battery number, a good coaching platform tells you exactly how to adjust today's workout based on your current recovery state and upcoming training goals.

-4. Limited Training Load Insights
+4. Deeper Training Load Insights

 Garmin Connect shows your seven-day training load and labels it as Low, Optimal, or High.
 That is a start, but it misses the nuance that actually matters for performance and injury prevention.

-Serious training load management requires tracking your Acute Training Load (ATL) against your Chronic Training Load (CTL) -- the classic Performance Management Chart.
+Serious training load management requires tracking your Acute Training Load (ATL) against your Chronic Training Load (CTL), the classic Performance Management Chart.
 You need to see your Training Stress Balance (TSB) to know when you are fresh enough to race or test.
 And you need to track the ratio between acute and chronic load to stay in the productive zone without overtraining.

-What this costs you: Without proper load management visualization, it is easy to spike your training too quickly (injury risk) or train too conservatively (stagnation).
+Why it matters: Without proper load management visualization, it is easy to spike your training too quickly (injury risk) or train too conservatively (stagnation).
 The simple Low/Optimal/High label does not capture the critical relationship between recent and long-term load.

-What fills the gap: TrainingPeaks invented the PMC chart and still does it best. intervals.icu offers an excellent free alternative.
+Where companion apps help: TrainingPeaks invented the PMC chart and still does it best. intervals.icu offers an excellent free alternative.
 Gneta provides load management insights through its AI coaching, translating the numbers into recommendations rather than just displaying charts.

 Garmin Coach offers free training plans for running events.
 These plans adjust slightly based on your fitness level, but they are fundamentally rule-based templates.
 They do not look at your sleep trends, your body battery patterns, your heart rate drift during easy runs, or the fact that you consistently underperform on Tuesdays because Monday is your most stressful work day.